-The highest regional minimum wage is 21,000 ouguiyas.
+The highest regional minimum wage is 30,000 ouguiyas.

 Benefit adjustment: Benefits are adjusted periodically according to changes in the cost of living, depending on the financial resources of the National Social Security Fund.
-(The last adjustment was made in January 1998.)

 Old-age settlement: A lump sum of one month of wages for each year of coverage is paid.